frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise1.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1c/flat-intake/PS-S5.webp" style="width:100%">
       <figcaption>5.
-Draw a rectangle to represent a 2x1 tube, this should be dimensioned above from the wheels and aligned with the edge of the bottom tube.</figcaption>
+Draw a rectangle to represent a 2x1 tube.
+This should be dimensioned above from the wheels and aligned with the edge of the bottom tube.</figcaption>
     </figure>
   </div>